 Gradient Compression stockings are designed to be the tightest around the ankles and have less compression as they come up the leg.

 They increase circulation, prevent blood clots, and treat ulcers in the legs below the knee.
-These compression socks can be used and approved by Medicare to treat an open venous stasis ulcer.
+Medicare can use and approve these compression socks to treat an open venous stasis ulcer.

 For Medicare to cover gradient compression stockings, the following conditions must apply: